AdamAmusa/EmergingTech/README.md

 #### Using Conda
     conda install -c conda-forge notebook
 ### Installation for ./eliza
-   - Because index.html, eliza.js and style.css are native to browsers there is no need for additional installation.
+   - Because index.html, eliza.js and style.css use languages that are native to browsers there is no need for additional installation.